How to Become a Nurse in Illinois

 How to Earn a Nursing Degree Online in Illinois

-Elmhurst University offers the first distance accelerated BSN in Illinois.
-It’s an intensive, full-time program that will prepare you for a fulfilling nursing role in various settings – in just 16 months.
+Elmhurst’s online Accelerated Bachelor of Science in Nursing (ABSN) is an intensive, full-time program that will prepare you for a fulfilling nursing role – in just 16 months.

-You’ll get an immersive nursing education that emphasizes hands-on experience, exceptional clinical skills, and personal growth.
-The program also provides clinical placement services so that you can spend more time on learning and less time worrying about the logistics of your clinical rotations.
+You’ll get an immersive nursing education that emphasizes hands-on experience in various settings, exceptional clinical skills and personal growth.
+The program also provides clinical placement services so that you can spend more time learning and less time worrying about the logistics of your clinical rotations.

 Learn more to see if this program is right for you.